Horrors of Spider Island: Production

 The film was shot between October and November 1959 on location in Yugoslavia.
-Georg Krause served as the cinematographer, with Heidi Genée editing.
+Georg Krause, who previously shot Stanley Kubrick's 1957 anti-war classic Paths of Glory, served as the cinematographer, with Heidi Genée editing.

 Release

 The film was shown in Berlin on April 16, 1960.
 Pacemaker Pictures distributed the film in the United States, originally under the title It's Hot in Paradise in March 1962 with an 86-minute running time.
 It was later released with the Horrors of Spider Island title as part of a double feature with The Flesh and the Fiends in November 1965 with a 75-minute running time.
-The film was featured on the television series Mystery Science Theater 3000 in 1999.

-Reception
+Reception and legacy

 Author and film critic Leonard Maltin awarded the film 1.5 out of 4 stars, calling it a "well-photographed sex film, typical of the period", with sci-fi elements almost casually tossed in.
 Allmovie also gave the film 1.5 out of 5 stars, stating that "while the primary purpose of this German-made oddity is to show scantily clad women imperiled by a decidedly male beast, it's also attractively photographed, and several scenes (most notably, Gary's first post-bite attack, and his final flight through a swamp) deliver a frisson not usually found in nudie-cutie/monster movie hybrid".
-Brett Gallman from Oh, the Horror! panned the film, writing, "No matter which mode it's in, the film is mostly incompetent.
+Brett Gallman from Oh, the Horror! panned the film, writing "No matter which mode it's in, the film is mostly incompetent.
 Shots are staged with little imagination, the (presumably) stock music is often incongruous with what's on the screen, and the acting turns are woeful".
 Gallman also criticized the film's poor dubbing, monster design and frequent day for night sequences.

-Mondo Digital.com gave the film a mixed review, complimenting its atmosphere while acknowledging the film's faults, stating, "While watchable even in its shortest version, Horrors of Spider Island becomes a delirious experience with the added nude swimming footage.
+Mondo Digital.com gave the film a mixed review, complimenting its atmosphere while acknowledging the film's faults, stating "While watchable even in its shortest version, Horrors of Spider Island becomes a delirious experience with the added nude swimming footage.
 The atrocious dubbing contains some of the more quotable one-liners around, while D'Arcy's weird but decidedly non-threatening monster makes up for the decided lack of actual arachnids on screen".

-George R. Reis from DVD Drive-In.com gave the film a positive review, commending the film's climax as "moody" and "well-photographed".
+George R. Reis from DVD Drive-In.com, however, gave the film a positive review, commending the film's climax as "moody" and "well-photographed".

+It was featured on the television series Mystery Science Theater 3000 in 1999.